anon-28/abi-lens/README.md

 - **File Summary**
   Run **“ABI Lens: Show File ABI”** to output layouts for all user-defined types in the active file into an output channel.
   <img src="https://raw.githubusercontent.com/anon-28/extension-images/abi-lens/demo-4.png" alt="Hover Inspection demo" width="250" height="250" />

-- **Custom Type Filtering**
-  Only displays layouts for types you’ve declared in your source—system and standard library types are automatically skipped.

 - **Markdown Tooltips & Output**
   ABI details are rendered as Markdown code blocks in both hover tooltips and the **ABI Lens** output channel.